ddev/ddev/docs/users/extend/customization-extendibility.md

 To load the new configuration, run `ddev restart`.

+### Providing custom Postgresql configuration

+If you are using Postgresql, a default posgrexsql.conf is provided in `.ddev/postgres/postgresql.conf`.
+If you need to alter it, remove the `#ddev-generated` line and `ddev restart`.

 ### Extending config.yaml with custom config.\*.yaml files

 You may add additional config.\*.yaml files to organize additional commands as you see fit for your project and team.